phigirard/Dot_Analyzer/README.md

 <i>Fig. 7:</i> Thresholded image.</p><br>

-An overlay of the image with the subtracted background (in grey) and the thresholded image (in red) is displayed to allow the user choosing to restart the threshold step.
+An overlay of the image with the substracted background (in grey) and the thresholded image (in red) is displayed to allow the user choosing to restart the threshold step.

 <p align="center">
 	<img src="./images/Fig8.png" width="900">
 <br>
-<i>Fig. 8:</i> The Overlay: Subtracted-background image (in grey) / threshold image (in red).</p><br>
+<i>Fig. 8:</i> The Overlay: Substracted-background image (in grey) / threshold image (in red).</p><br>

 <p align="center">
 	<img src="./images/Fig9.png" width="300">